Insulin aspart protamine/insulin aspart (Injection)

 - Use a new needle each time you inject your medicine.
 You will be shown the body areas where this shot can be given (often your stomach area, thigh, or upper arm).
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- Before using, mix the insulin by rolling the cartridge, FlexPen® syringe, or vial between your palms 10 times.
-Turn the cartridge or FlexPen® upside down at least 10 times, so the glass ball moves from one end to the other.
-You do not need to turn the vial upside down before using.
-The insulin should look cloudy or milky after mixing.
-Use your dose of insulin right away after mixing it.
+- Cartridge and FlexPen® syringe: Mix the insulin before use by rolling the cartridge or pen between your palms 10 times.
+Turn the cartridge or pen upside down at least 10 times, so the glass ball moves from one end to the other.

 - Do not mix NovoLog® 70/30 or 50/50 with any other insulin.